Skip links

 in Tags

-The universe (if it were stable all this time – and we have no reason to believe it is – and infinite in spatial dimension – and it could very well be) is old enough to have a 50% probability that the light of an object completely identical to our Universe will reach us.
-This is a consequence of an intuition already had by Friedrich Nietzsche: nothing is unique, everything has an unlimited number of copies, anything that has a probability greater than zero of happening must happen infinitely many times.
+The universe (if it were stable for all this time—and we have no reason to believe it is—and infinite in spatial dimension—and it very well could be) is old enough to have a 50% chance of light reaching us from an object completely identical to our universe.
+This is a consequence of an intuition already present in Friedrich Nietzsche’s mind: nothing is unique, everything has an unlimited number of copies, anything with a probability greater than zero of happening must happen infinitely many times.

 in Tags

-The universe (if it were stable all this time – and we have no reason to believe it is – and infinite in spatial dimension – and it could very well be) is old enough to have a 50% probability that the light of an object completely identical to our Earth will reach us.
-This is a consequence of an intuition already had by Friedrich Nietzsche: nothing is unique, everything has an unlimited number of copies, anything with a probability greater than zero of happening must happen infinitely many times.
+The universe (if it were stable for all this time—and we have no reason to believe it is—and infinite in spatial dimension—and it very well could be) is old enough to have a 50% chance of light reaching us from an object completely identical to our Earth.
+This is a consequence of an intuition already present in Friedrich Nietzsche’s mind: nothing is unique, everything has an unlimited number of copies, anything with a probability greater than zero of happening must happen infinitely many times.

 in Tags

-The universe (if it were stable all this time – and we have no reason to believe it is – and infinite in spatial dimension – and it could very well be) is old enough to have a 50% chance of being reached by the light of a living being completely similar to us.
-This is a consequence of an intuition already had by Friedrich Nietzsche: nothing is unique, everyone has an unlimited number of copies, anything that has a probability greater than zero of happening must happen infinitely many times.
+The universe (if it were stable for all this time—and we have no reason to believe it is—and infinite in spatial dimension—and it very well could be) is old enough to have a 50% chance of the light of a living being entirely similar to us reaching us.
+This is a consequence of an intuition already present in Friedrich Nietzsche’s mind: nothing is unique, everyone possesses an unlimited number of copies, and anything with a probability greater than zero of happening must happen infinitely many times.

 BB+>0.533*10^14780 years